fairtracks/fairtracks.net/content/markdown/fair/fair-05-augmentation.md

 users will not be able to directly understand them.
 Furthermore, it would be cumbersome for downstream developers and analytical end users to have to implement ontology lookup functionality in order to make use of the metadata.
 On the other hand, forcing data providers to provide both identifiers and human-readable labels for all ontology terms would discourage data deposition.
-Such redundancy of information content would also become a source of error, especially since the human-readable labels might change between ontology versions.

 **Bridging the gap:** Based on the above considerations and similar examples, we discovered a need for intermediate solutions that provide ontology lookup functionality and other FAIR-oriented